Neutron: Magnetic moment

-As a fermion, the neutron is subject to the Pauli exclusion principle; two neutrons cannot have the same quantum numbers.
-This is the source of the degeneracy pressure which counteracts gravity in neutron stars and prevents them from forming black holes.

-Structure and geometry of charge distribution

-An article published in 2007 featuring a model-independent analysis concluded that the neutron has a negatively charged exterior, a positively charged middle, and a negative core.
-In a simplified classical view, the negative "skin" of the neutron assists it to be attracted to the protons with which it interacts in the nucleus; but the main attraction between neutrons and protons is via the nuclear force, which does not involve electric charge.

-The simplified classical view of the neutron's charge distribution also "explains" the fact that the neutron magnetic dipole points in the opposite direction from its spin angular momentum vector (as compared to the proton).
-This gives the neutron, in effect, a magnetic moment which resembles a negatively charged particle.
-This can be reconciled classically with a neutral neutron composed of a charge distribution in which the negative sub-parts of the neutron have a larger average radius of distribution, and therefore contribute more to the particle's magnetic dipole moment, than do the positive parts that are, on average, nearer the core.
+Electric charge

+The total electric charge of the neutron is 0 e.
+This zero value has been tested experimentally, and the present experimental limit for the charge of the neutron is -2(8)×10^-22 e, or -3(13)×10^-41 C. This value is consistent with zero, given the experimental uncertainties (indicated in parentheses).
+By comparison, the charge of the proton is +1 e.

 Electric dipole moment

 The Standard Model of particle physics predicts a tiny separation of positive and negative charge within the neutron leading to a permanent electric dipole moment.
 But the predicted value is well below the current sensitivity of experiments.
 From several unsolved puzzles in particle physics, it is clear that the Standard Model is not the final and full description of all particles and their interactions.
 New theories going beyond the Standard Model generally lead to much larger predictions for the electric dipole moment of the neutron.
 Currently, there are at least four experiments trying to measure for the first time a finite neutron electric dipole moment, including: